easafe/purescript-droplet/docs/mapper.md

 selectUnsafe :: Aff (Maybe PgError) selectUnsafe = withConnection pool $ \c -> do
       ...
-      unsafeExecute connection Nothing "INSERT INTO users (name) VALUEs (@name)" { name : "mary" }
+      unsafeExecute connection Nothing "INSERT INTO users (name) VALUES (@name)" { name : "mary" }
 ```

 ## Type mapping

-Most common types (integers, strings, date/datetime, etc.) work out of the box.
+Most common types (integers, strings, dates, etc.) work out of the box.
 In case the default behavior isn't desirable, or you need to map columns to custom types, the type classes `FromValue` and `ToValue` can perform conversions. `FromValue` translates `Foreign` SQL values to PureScript; `ToValue` parses PureScript values into `Foreign`.
 All parameters must also have `ToValue` instances.

 <a href="/edsl" class="direction previous">Previous: eDSL</a>
+<a href="/migrations" class="direction previous">Next: Migrations</a>